moepman/acertmgr/README.md

   * dns.* (Alias mode): Can be used similar to the above but allows redirection of _acme-challenge.<domain> to any other (updatable domain) defined in dns_updatedomain via CNAME (e.g. _acme-challenge.example.net IN CNAME bla.foo.bar with config dns_updatedomain="bla.foo.bar" in config)
   * dns.nsupdate: Updates the TXT record using RFC2136 (with dnspython)

-You can optionally provide the key files for the ACME protocol, if you do not they will be automatically created:
+You can optionally provide the private key files to be used with the ACME protocol (if you do not they will be automatically created):
-  * The account key is expected at `/etc/acertmgr/account.key`
+  * The account private key is expected at `/etc/acertmgr/account.key` (used to register an account with the authorities server)
-  * The domain key is expected at `/etc/acertmgr/server.key` (Note: only one domain key is required for all domains used in the same instance of acertmgr)
+  * The domain private key is expected at `/etc/acertmgr/server.key` (Note: only one domain key is required for all domains used in the same instance of acertmgr)
   * If you are missing these keys, they will be created for you or you can create them using `openssl genrsa 4096 > /etc/acertmgr/account.key` and `openssl genrsa 4096 > /etc/acertmgr/server.key` respectively
   * Do not forget to set proper permissions of the keys using `chmod 0400 /etc/acertmgr/*.key`